aymenabid-lab/evaluation-AI-Healthcare-competition-TWESD2024/README.md

 # Scoring code for the AI healthcare competition - TWESD2024

-This repository contains the Python and MATLAB evaluation code for the George B. Moody PhysioNet Challenge 2024.
+This repository contains the Python evaluation code for the Challenge.

-The `evaluate_model` script evaluates the outputs of your models using the evaluation metric that is described on the [webpage](https://physionetchallenges.org/2024/) for the 2024 Challenge.
-This script reports multiple evaluation metrics, so check the [scoring section](https://physionetchallenges.org/2024/#scoring) of the webpage to see how we evaluate and rank your models.
+The `evaluate_model` script evaluates the outputs of your models using the evaluation metric that is described on the [webpage](http://www.ceslab.org/TWESD2024/) for the 2024 Challenge.
+This script reports multiple evaluation metrics, so check the [scoring section](https://docs.google.com/document/d/1JvY1cgFr49i-zp5-ovEtRSaY9buSiSbbDJv9LiLPMZk/edit?usp=sharing) of "AI Healthcare TWESD competiton Description" document, to see how we evaluate and rank your models.

 ## Python